polyaxon/polyaxon/site/docs/management/ui/organizations.md

  * Can make billing and plan changes.
  * Can delete an organization.

 ### Admin

- * Admin privileges on any teams of which they're a member.
+ * Has admin privileges on any teams of which they're a member.
+ * Can admin projects and set restrictions on connections, presets, members access, agents, queues.
- * They can create new teams and projects.
+ * Can create new teams, projects, model registry and component hub entries.
- * Can remove teams and projects which they already hold membership on.
+ * Can remove teams, projects, model registry and component hub entries which they already hold membership on.
+ * Can promote searches and dashboards to organization level.
+ * Can promote experiments to model registry.

 ### Member

+ * Can view project, models, components.
+ * Can view experiments, jobs, builds, services, dashboards, pipelines.
- * Members can view and act on experiments/jobs/builds/services/pipelines.
+ * Can act on experiments, jobs, builds, services, dashboards, pipelines.
  * Can view most other data within the organization.

+### Viewer

+ * Can view experiments, jobs, builds, services, dashboards, pipelines.
+ * Can view most other data within the organization.

 ### Outsider

- * Outsider is a person who isn't explicitly a member of your organization.
+ * Is a person who isn't explicitly a member of your organization.
- * Outsider can Read, Write, or Admin permissions to one or more projects in your organization if invited.
+ * Can read, write, or have admin permissions to one or more projects in your organization if invited and provided with such permissions.

 ## Organization Management